Key Content Tracks

 Future of Financial Rights

-“The Future of Financial Rights” kicks off this summer with three Mondo Conversations virtual events and culminates with an intensive four-track seminar on Thursday, October 14 featuring four panels: Innovation in Business Management; New Approaches to Working Capital; SPACs, Private Equity & More; and a Fireside Chat with Will Page (former chief economist at both Spotify and PRS for Music and HIFI advisor).
+“The Future of Financial Rights” kicked off this summer with three Mondo Conversations virtual events and culminates with an intensive four-track seminar on Thursday, October 14 featuring four panels: In Detail: Innovation in Business Management; Alternative Funding in the Creator Economy; Tackling the Information Imbalance in the Music Industry; and a Fireside Chat with Will Page (former chief economist at both Spotify and PRS for Music and HIFI advisor).

 HIFI was launched in July 2020 as the financial rights organization for the music industry.
 HIFI's Royalties Dashboard aggregates fragmented artist income from across the globe and underwrites specialty financial products, including HIFI Cash Flow, with its bimonthly payments to artists.
 HIFI members also get access to a community of creators and their allies collectively striving to achieve financial transparency and independence through education, advocacy and technological innovation.